bobbihalsell/SafeUnlearning/README.md

 ## Instructions for using SafeUnlearning
 SafeUnlearning is structured as 4 mini-applications in 4 distinct folders: dataset splitting, model training, model unlearning, and reconstruction attacks/MIA on an unlearned model.

-Each of the mini-applications required by your machine unlearning job can be run by calling the corresponding `main.py` file and specifying all required and any optional defaults from the mini-app's Hydra configuration setup.
+Each of the mini-applications required by your machine unlearning job can be run by calling the corresponding `main.py` file and specifying all required and any optional defaults from the mini-app's Hydra configuration setup through command line arguments.
 Hydra's documentation can be found [here](https://hydra.cc/docs/intro/).

 Depending on your use-case, you are unlikely to need to use all of the mini-applications.
 For instance, if you are not interested in privacy risk and only need to perform unlearning on a pretrained model from Pytorch Hub, you only require the dataset splitting and unlearning mini-applications.

-Walkthrough demonstrations of SafeUnlearning applied to different machine unlearning jobs can be found HERE.

-### Example 1: Performing machine unlearning on pretrained MobileNetV2 on CIFAR10

-### Example 2: Evaluating ResNet18's privacy risk on a custom dataset
+Example experiment runs built using the SafeUnlearning framework, including reconstruction and membership inference attacks on unlearned models, can be found in the `demos/` folder.

 ## Installation
 1. Cloning this repository